MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/api/dynamics_usergroup_update.md

 # Update userGroup

 > [!NOTE]
-> User groups are replaced with https://learn.microsoft.com/en-us/dynamics365/release-plan/2023wave1/smb/dynamics365-business-central/manage-user-permissions-using-security-groups and will be deprecated in version 25.
-See security group APIs (administration/resources/dynamics_securitygroups).
+> User groups are replaced with [security groups](../../upgrade/deprecated-features-user-groups.md) and will be deprecated in version 25.
+For more information, see [security group APIs](../resources/dynamics_securitygroups.md).

 Updates the properties of an user group object for [!INCLUDE[d365fin_long_md](../../includes/d365fin_long_md.md)].